ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 Collection is set at collection creation, this can be changed and consistency with other Arctos collections of the same type is recommended.

 ### Catalog Number Format
 Select from the dropdown of choices.
 This specifies the format of catalog numbers for the collection.
-NOTE: Catalog numbers in integer format are preferred for ease of data discovery; see also [Catalog documentation](http://handbook.arctosdb.org/documentation/catalog.html).
+NOTE: Catalog numbers in integer format are preferred for ease of data discovery; see also <a href="http://handbook.arctosdb.org/documentation/catalog.html" target=_blank>Catalog documentation</a>.
 There are three options:

  * integer
  * prefix-integer-suffix